Yaseen-Rather/Tamper-Evident-Logging-System/README.md

 ```

 ## How to import real world logs

+There are logs present in the Logs folder with 2000 entries in each file.

+if you want to increase the log size

 Put your log files in a `logs/` folder in the same directory, then run the program and pick option 7: